dlochrie/acomplish/README.md

 ###Cached Roles / Abilities

 Use the cache at your own discretion.
-What it basically means is that if you
+What it basically means is that if the cached vars (`cacheRoles`, `cacheAbilities`) are set to `true`, then they will not be reloaded when the page is loaded.
+This is great for performance, but unless you update the `session.user` object when Roles and Abilities are added/removed, the User will keep his or her permissions until the next time they log in.
+This _could_ be a security threat for your app, YMMV.

 ##Install